gulshanrana10/Audio-Profanity-Filter/README.md

 # File with name beep.py is used to generate a signal generating the intermediate beep sound wave.
 # File with name final_file.py is the final version whose input file is an audio wile in 'Flac' format and can be cloned into the system.
+# File with name combined_wav.py is used to combine different moduled wav format audio files.
+# File with name a4.py is a real time audio profanity filtered text display.

 How to run the code-
 In command prompt type "python final_file.py"